WaroDev/frpg-extention/README.md

 Next step is to open up Tampermonkey and create a new userscript.
 You don't really need to type anything in there, just hit save and it should allow you to go to the settings tab.
 Paste the already copied URL into the update URL field and make sure you also enable updates via activating the checkbox.
 Hit save and you are almost done.
 The only thing left is that you go back to usercript overview (installed userscripts), mark your new script and choose to update marked scripts.
 This should import this FRPG extension and also rename the script for you.
 Make sure you periodically update the script to always have the newest version installed.
 ![image](https://user-images.githubusercontent.com/35682065/186091254-aa750470-f702-4e63-b93d-5f6cafa774ce.png)

+## localStorage
+Technically the settings you make are saved in the localStorage of your browser.
+I don't have access to any FRPG account settings so there is no way to share anything across devices or browsers, if you are using multiple.

 ## Feature #1 - Chat Customizing
 There are some settings available to make the chat look more like you want.